kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 <div style=" max-width: 95%; margin: 0 auto; font-family: 'Arial', sans-serif; font-size: 18px; line-height: 1.6;">

-A series of  monologues exploring life's meaning through the lens of animal characteristics.
-Each character presents a different perspective, using animals as metaphors for experiences and attitudes.
+A series of  dramatic monologues where each character presents a different perspective, using animals as metaphors for experiences and attitudes.

 ## The jellyfish, the pangolin, the honey badger and the sloth